Suseok

 Suseok (수석), also called viewing stones or scholar's stones, is the Korean term for rocks resembling natural landscapes.
 The term also refers to the art of stone appreciation.
 The stone may be hand-carved or naturally occurring, with natural stones being of greater value.
 Such stones are similar to Chinese gongshi (供石) and Japanese suiseki (水石).

 Suseok can be any color.
 They vary widely in size – suseok can weigh hundreds of kilograms or much less than one kilogram, the largest of which may be displayed in traditional Korean gardens.

 History

-Suseok began as votive art over 3000 years ago and became a fixture of Korean society during the Joseon Dynasty, when Confucian scholars displayed them on their writing desks.
+Chinese gongshi influenced the development of suseok in Korea.
+Suseok became a fixture of Korean society during the Joseon Dynasty, when Confucian scholars displayed them on their writing desks.
 From here is where the English name "scholar's rock" originates.
 Suseok regained popularity amongst nouveau riche businessmen in the 1980s during Korea's economic boom.

 The art usually works on three scales: large installations of monumental shaped stones as ornamental gates; medium-sized shaped stones for landscape decoration within Korean gardens; and the smaller shaped stones for scholar's tables, the most important of these scales.

-Chinese gongshi influenced the development of suseok in Korea.